 A heavy machine cannot be used on wood subfloors or raised panel computer floors.
 Keep machine light; remove all weights.
 A weighted machine could break through the floor.
 The slide plate should be adjusted to a low setting, 1" (2.5 cm) off the floor.
 Blades should be as flat of an angle as possible.
 Use a heavy duty blade (these blades have a bend to them) or a regular blade bevel down.
 When using a regular blade, bending up the corners of the blade will help from the blade digging into the floor.
 Sometimes a shank blade or a shank blade with a carbide tip will work.
 Allow blade to shear material from the floor.
-The trick on wood floors is to run the blade flat.
 Approach should be at a 45° angle to the board.
 This keeps from digging into the board and hanging up at the seams.